hercychang/prep-step-1/README.md

 programmer.
 Typing the code will increase your comprehension, and mistakes will reveal weaknesses in your understanding and improve your debugging. **Bugs are software's best teachers, so please don't copy and paste.**
-* Take notes during the readings and videos.
+* We've provided a glossary at the end of this GitBook for reference.
 * When you take the quizzes, keep in mind that they're in no way attached to your application and are not graded.
 If you don't know the answer to a question, click the explanation button.
 * Do all the exercises and view our solutions after you finish.
 When you're done coding a solution, look at how we would solve it.
 You'll pick up new tricks and shortcuts as well as Ruby best practices.
-* When you've finished the prep work, take the practice assessments so you feel prepared and know what to expect for the real thing.
+* When you've finished the prep work, take the practice assessment so you feel prepared and know what to expect for the real thing.

 Good luck, future Rubyists.
 Looking forward to working with you at App Academy!